sztodo/junior-task-be/README.md

 - Run this command in the terminal `docker compose up -d` to start both the containers
 - Before running the application the first time, apply the migrations.
 The command for that is below.
-- Copy the contents of `appsettings.json` into `appsettings.Development.json` making the needed changes for your local configurations.
+- Create `appsettings.Development.json` based on `appsettings.json` and update the values for your local environment if needed.
 - Run this command in the terminal `dotnet run --project src/Api/Api.csproj` to start the API server

 ## Apply migrations

-Run `dotnet ef database update --project src/Infrastructure --startup-project src/Api` in the terminal to apply migrations
+Run `dotnet ef database update --project src/Infrastructure --startup-project src/Api` in the terminal to apply migrations manually

 ---